elitpaulr/pandi-content-gen-b2-first/README.md

 ## 🔧 Troubleshooting

+### QA System Issues
+- **QA Annotations Not Saving**: Ensure reviewer name is entered and task file path is valid
+- **Status Not Updating**: Check file write permissions in generated_tasks directory
+- **Missing QA Interface**: Ensure "🔍 QA Review" is selected in View Mode dropdown
+- **Filter Not Working**: Clear search box and reset filters to "All" options

 ### Ollama Issues
 - **Connection Failed**: Ensure Ollama is running (`ollama serve`)
 - **No Models Found**: Pull a model first (`ollama pull llama3.1:8b`)